LockDownBrowser/LockDown-Browser-Bypass-MacOS/README.md

 -**float browser with screen recording disabled**

--**Forcefully keep Lockdown Browser Windowed/Unfocused on MacOS (use at your own risk**
+-**forcefully keep Lockdown Browser Windowed/Unfocused on MacOS (use at your own risk**
 ---------------------------------------

 # newer MacOS Bypass coming soon #